 Adam and his wife were both naked, and they felt no shame.
 (Genesis 2.25)

 Shame only came about as a result of disobedience.
 It is not God’s good design, and it is not what God wants for his faithful ones:

 Those who look to him are radiant; their faces are never covered with shame.
 (Psalm 34.5)

 There are many ways to cultivate shame but perhaps the most effective way is silence.
 If a subject is taboo, never brought to the light of day, we assume it is too terrible to mention.
-Rather than bringing it to light and dealing with it as it is, it festers in the darkness like some vile boil covered in pus.
+Rather than bringing it to light and dealing with it as it is, it festers in the darkness like pus covered by a vile boil.

-This past weekend, I spoke at a suicide prevention awareness event.
-I always look forward to these, finding that no matter how big the gathering is, at least one soul is inevitably encouragement.
+I once spoke at a suicide prevention awareness event.
+I always look forward to these, finding that no matter how big the gathering is, at least one soul is inevitably encouraged.
 In addition to mine.

-After I spoke, a young woman came forward and told hers.
-With bold confidence, she looked up and shared her story full of despairing moments, but ultimately defining hope.
+After I spoke, a young woman came forward and told her story.
+With bold confidence, she looked up and told me of the many despairing moments, but ultimately defining hope.
 As she did so, you could almost see the weighty burden of shame over the unspoken being lifted.
 It was a beautiful moment.
 Her face glowed.

 I celebrate these moments and believe that in Christ, they are everlasting, as he has promised,

 Come to me, all you who are weary and heavy laden, and I will give you rest.
 (Matthew 11:28)